minhe7735/text-expander/README.md

 * **Flexible Trigger Behavior:** Set a global default for whether to "replay" the trigger key (like spacebar), and override it for specific expansions.
 * **Easy Setup:** Add your expansions directly in your keyboard's configuration files.
 * **Full Unicode Support:** Easily define expansions with any Unicode character, like `λ`, `€`, or `°`.
+* **Locale Support:** Works with non-US layouts (French AZERTY, German QWERTZ) so your expansions type correctly on any machine.

 ## How to Use It (The Basics)